MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ## 4.6 Verify Design Constraints

 To verify the application meets web platform design constraints, the tester will use multiple web browser clients to verify that the application operates within the browser.
-The tester must successfully use the application in the Goolge Chrome, Mozilla Firefox, and Safari web browsers.
+The tester must successfully use the application in the Google Chrome, Mozilla Firefox, and Safari web browsers.
 The system will be verified that it fulfills FERPA and ADA standards of compliance.

 ## 4.7 Verify Software System Attributes